The morning has gold in its mouth.

 It’s signalling for more water.
 You’ve got to give what your body wants!

-Not only does warm water warm up your body, it also helps you keep hydrated.
-Helps your digestive system run smoothly.
+Not only does warm water warm up your body, it also helps you stay hydrated.
+It helps your digestive system run smoothly.

 I won’t go so far as to say I’m having a love affair with my toilet.